ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

      c.
 Optional.
 Choose an expiry date for the access token.

      d.
-Select the **api** check box to define the access for the personal token.
+Select the **api** checkbox to define the access for the personal token.

      e.
 Click **Create personal access token**.